luzlloveras/luzlloveras/README.md

 - 🔭 I’m currently working on [Nest Authorization Project](https://github.com/luzlloveras/nest--auth-project.git)

-- 💪🏻 I am training in JavaScript for the backend with **Node.js, Nest.js, Restful APIs, Auth & Security, Error Handling, Data validation, Unit testing, Sockets, Webhooks and events, Cache and performance, hosting and serveless.**
+- 🌱 I’m currently learning JavaScript. for the backend with **Node.js, Nest.js, Restful APIs, Auth & Security, Error Handling, Data validation, Unit testing, Sockets, Webhooks and events, Cache and performance, hosting and serveless.**

-- 🌱 I’m currently learning JavaScript.

-- 🤓 I’m looking to study more on Mongo DB.
+- 👀 I’m looking to study more on Mongo DB.

+- 📄 Know about my experiences **https://www.linkedin.com/in/luzlloveras/**

+- 📫 How to reach me **luzlloveras7@gmail.com**

 - 💬 Ask me about Art, Photography and Design.
 I really love it.

 - 📷 Some of my photography projects are available at [behance.net/luzlloveras](behance.net/luzlloveras)

-- 📄 Know about my experiences **https://www.linkedin.com/in/luzlloveras/**

-- 📫 How to reach me **luzlloveras7@gmail.com**

 - ⚡ Fun fact: I love cats but I am allergic to them 😿